 be able to provide guidance on where and how to search for relevant information.

-This role should not work in isolation but in co-operation with other roles, and in particular complementary to the work of the animal welfare body to achieve the aims established in Article 27(1)(b).
-A system should be established within each establishment which facilitates all staff having access to the relevant information e.g. “3Rs information Centre” to perform their tasks, whether care staff or scientists.
+This role should not work in isolation but in co-operation with other roles, and should complement the work of the animal welfare body to achieve the aims set out in Article 27(1)(b).
+A system should be established within each establishment which facilitates all staff having access to the relevant information e.g. “3Rs information Centre” to perform their tasks, whether animal care staff or scientists.

 Suggested abilities: